tsimeonov/Computer-Science/Node JS Guide/1. Basic Principles/notes.md

 - Pure JavaScript - When working with Node.js you don't have to learn a new language dialect because you can fall back on the JS langiage core.
 - Optimazized engine - Node.js is based on google's V8 engine.
+- NonBlovking I/O - All operatons that don't take place directly in Node.js don't block the execution of your application.